FBalzerMPE/imprs_sports_week/data/sport_descriptions/running_sprints/specifications.md

 ### Refereeing

-Zsofi and William are going to be around to structure everything.
+ORGANIZERS will be around to structure everything.

 ### What to bring